Aira, a brownie servant girl, rallies against an evil kraken's attempt to break her spirit

 Leanan’s moonlight pale brow furrowed.
 ‘Oh, you poor thing.
 Your mind was once so much brighter and better than mine.
 I suppose I always knew something must destroy you.
 After all, brownies are mortal.
 I forget that.
 My family and I sold ourselves to the devil in return for eternal life, making the bargain that we’ll torture souls after judgment.’

 ‘But it’s not heaven.
 You’ll not know true happiness.
 I only want to be happy.’
-Noticing Leanan narrow her eyes as if wondering at her returned lucidity, Aira added, ‘That’s why I’d rather play with my doll.’
+Noticing Leanan leave off idly stroking the sharp spine of a stalactite and narrow her eyes as if wondering at her returned lucidity, Aira added, ‘That’s why I’d rather play with my doll.’

 Leanan sighed.
 ‘One may get used to hellfire after a while.
 Torturing others is not without pleasure for me.
 I find ample occupation in wringing the hearts of my knights.
 Why not join me?
-The way to heaven is narrow and fraught with stones, this other is easy.’
+The way to heaven is narrow and fraught with stones, this other is easy and much more fun.’

-Aira flinched back, narrowly avoiding stepping into a puddle on the cave floor.
+Aira flinched back, nearly stepping into a puddle on the cave floor.
 ‘Never.’

 ‘If that’s so, then you’ll enjoy spending more time in the cell.’
-A shaft of lantern light made Serena’s features ghostly pallid as she moved to place Aira back for further torture with a vindictiveness that Aira guessed came from jealousy.
+A shaft of lantern light made Serena’s features ghostly pallid as she reached out to push Aira back for further torture with a vindictiveness that Aira guessed came from jealousy.
 After all, Serena had once tried to steal Boroden’s love from Aira.

 Aira faced Leanan, peering up into the crimson eyes of the taller sídhe lady.
 ‘Please don’t put me back.
 Let me stay with you?’

 ‘Of course.’
 Leanan turned to Serena.
-‘I’ve got no doubts that Mother’s torture has succeeded in breaking Aira’s mind.’
+‘It appears Mother’s mind games have succeeded in breaking Aira.’

-Clasping Aira’s hand, Leanan led her away.
-After so long spent in the dank of the caverns, Aira’s lungs rejoiced to fill with the crisp, cold air flowing through the passages that Leanan ushered her along en route to her dwelling.
+Clasping Aira’s hand, Leanan led her away from the cell.
+After so long spent in musty caverns, Aira’s lungs rejoiced to fill with the crisp, cold air flowing through the passages that Leanan ushered her along en route to her dwelling.

-Leanan smoothed Aira’s tousled hair and nudged her forward so her handmaidens could see her.
+Leanan smoothed Aira’s tousled hair and nudged her towards her handmaidens.
 ‘Ladies, I intend to keep this brownie as my pet.
 The poor darling has lost her mind.’

 Aira played along as the girls fussed over her, offering her food and a comfortable seat on one of the plush divans.
 Sinking into it gratefully, the ache subsided from her numbed limbs.